+The remainder of this section is organized as follows.
 In Section \ref{sec:rad-bds}, we formalize the notion of ``nearly'' low-dimensional data in a metric space and discuss its implication for Rademacher complexity.
-Given $S=\set{x_i}\subset\X$, we say that $\tilde S=\smset{\tilde x_i}\subset\X$ is an \emph{$(\distor,D)$-perturbation} of $S$ if $\sum_{i=1}^n\rho(x_i,\tilde x_i)\le\distor$ and $\ddim(\tilde S)\le D$.
-If our data admits an $(\distor,D)$-{perturbation}, we can prove that the Rademacher complexity it induces on Lipschitz functions can be bounded in terms of $\distor$ and $D$ alone (Theorem \ref{thm:low-dim-savings}), independently of the ambient dimension $\ddim(\X)$.
-As in the Euclidean case (Theorem \ref{thm:euclidean}), Rademacher estimates imply data-dependent error bounds, stated in Theorem \ref{thm:rade-lip-margin}.
+We say that $S=\set{x_i}\subset\X$ is \emph{$(\distor,\D)$-elastic} if there is a $\tilde S=\smset{\tilde x_i}\subset\X$ such that $\oo n\sum_{i=1}^n\rho(x_i,\tilde x_i)\le\distor$ and $\ddim(\tilde S)\le \D$.
+We can prove that if our data set is $(\distor,\D)$-{elastic}, then the Rademacher complexity it induces on Lipschitz functions can be bounded in terms of $\distor$ and $\D$ alone (Theorem \ref{thm:low-dim-savings}), independently of the ambient dimension $\ddim(\X)$.
+Similarly to the Euclidean case (Theorem~\ref{thm:euclidean}), we then use in Section~\ref{sec:met-gen} these Rademacher complexity estimates to obtain data-dependent error bounds (Theorem~\ref{thm:rade-lip-margin}).

-In Section \ref{sec:class-proc}, we describe how to convert our perturbation-based Rademacher bounds into an effective classification procedure.
+In Section \ref{sec:class-proc}, we describe how to convert our distortion-based statistical bounds (for the Rademacher complexity and generalization error) into an effective classification procedure.
 To this end, we develop a novel bicriteria approximation algorithm presented in Section \ref{sec:alg}.
-Informally, given a set $S\subset\X$ and a target doubling dimension $D$, our method efficiently computes a set $\tilde S$ with $\ddim(\tilde S)\approx D$ and approximately minimal the distortion $\distor$.
-As a preprocessing step, we iterate the bicriteria algorithm to find a near-optimal tradeoff between dimensionality and distortion.
-Having found a near-optimal $(\distor,D)$-perturbation $\tilde S$, we employ the machinery developed in \citet{DBLP:conf/colt/GottliebKK10} to exploit its low dimensionality for fast approximate nearest-neighbor search.
+Informally, given a set $S\subset\X$ and a target doubling dimension $\D$, our method efficiently computes a set $\tilde S$ with $\ddim(\tilde S)\approx \D$ and approximately minimal the distortion $\distor$.
+In the sample-preprocessing step that is applied before classifying new points, we iterate the bicriteria algorithm to find a near-optimal tradeoff between dimensionality and distortion.
+Having found an $\tilde S$ achieving near-optimal tradeoff, we apply on it the machinery of Theorem~\ref{thm:GKK14}, and exploit its low dimensionality for fast approximate nearest-neighbor search.